laurpaik/express-api/README.md

 | `res.redirect()`     | Redirect a request.                                                                   |
 | `res.sendStatus()`   | Set the response status code and send its string representation as the response body. |

-## Annotate Along: Summarize Actions in Examples Controller
+## Annotate Along: Index Action

 Let's practice reading unfamiliar code by annotating [`app/controllers/examples.js`](app/controllers/examples.js).
-As we read each controller action, keep the following questions in mind.
+As we read the index controller action, keep the following questions in mind.

 -   What is the purpose of this action?
 -   Does it need a singular or plural resource to build its response?